pragma-/pbot/README.md

 Plugin | Description
 --- | ---
 [Spinach](Plugins/Spinach.pm) | An advanced multiplayer Trivia game engine with a twist!
-A question is shown, everybody privately submits a false answer, all false answers and the true answer is shown, everybody tries to guess the true answer, points are gained when people pick your false answer!
+A question is shown.
+Everybody privately submits a false answer.
+All false answers and the true answer is shown.
+Everybody tries to guess the true answer.
+Points are gained when people pick your false answer!
 [Battleship](Plugins/Battleship.pm) | The classic Battleship board game, simplified for IRC [Connect4](Plugins/Connect4.pm) | The classic Connect-4 game.